heyudude/Brawl-Stars-Club-Tools/README.rst

   # and sitemap.xml
   canonical_url=https://yourclan.com/

-For more details, see `samples/crtools.ini <https://github.com/AaronTraas/Clash-Royale-Clan-Tools/blob/master/samples/crtools.ini>`_
+For more details, see `samples/bstools.ini <https://github.com/AaronTraas/Clash-Royale-Clan-Tools/blob/master/samples/bstools.ini>`_

 ===================================================================
 Optional blacklist and vacation management using Google Sheets
 ===================================================================

 You can optionally use a Google Sheets log to keep track of demerits and vacations.
-If you want that info to be integrated with crtools, you need to copy the
+If you want that info to be integrated with bstools, you need to copy the
-`crtools member log template <https://docs.google.com/spreadsheets/d/1_8YKfJf-2HVZOgtuosVaGM_50kB8q7YYR3H2d8p0Wzw>`_ to your Google Docs account and use that.
+`bstools member log template <https://docs.google.com/spreadsheets/d/1_8YKfJf-2HVZOgtuosVaGM_50kB8q7YYR3H2d8p0Wzw>`_ to your Google Docs account and use that.
 Fill in with info about your clan.
 Be sure not to re-name any of the tabs, or add/remove any columns.